 If you need to obtain reports about configuration management on systems using an operating system not supported by Satellite, set the host to Unmanaged.

-- 1. In the Satellite web UI, navigate to Hosts > All Hosts. - 2.
-Click the name of the host you want to modify. - 3.
-Click the Edit button. - 4.
-Click Manage host or Unmanage host to change the host's status. - 5.
-Click Submit.
+- 1. In the Satellite web UI, navigate to Hosts > All hosts.

+- 2. Select the host.

+- 3. Click Edit.

+- 4. Click Manage host or Unmanage host to change the host's status.

+- 5. Click Submit.